hanhanhuang/HighSchool_two/README.md

 * `HTML` : is a database learned in the class in the second grade.

 * `final_Python_Lottery` : Its funtion is to uniform lottery.

+* `Design` : is a Tic Tac Toe Game designed by myself.